google/kernel-sanitizers/README.md

 ## Symbolizer

-To simplify reading kernel reports you can use the [symbolizer script](/tools/symbolizer.py):
+To simplify reading kernel reports, use the [symbolizer script](/tools/symbolizer.py):

 ```
 $ cat report